Kittyskj/FreeFromMi/README.md

 1. Set up a custom DNS server like Pi-hole, AdGuard Home, or use a third-party app like AdGuard.
 2. If using Pi-hole or AdGuard Home, configure your Android device to use the custom DNS server's IP address.
 3. If using the AdGuard app, follow the app's instructions to set it up as a local VPN on your device.
 4. In your DNS server or AdGuard app, add custom filtering rules to block the Xiaomi hosts.
-You can find a comprehensive list of hosts in the `android` directory of this repository.
+You can find a comprehensive list of hosts in the hosts file.
 5. Optionally, you can use the AdGuard app's custom rules feature to add the Xiaomi host blocking rules directly within the app.
+6. If you have Magisk/KSU/Apatch just download the latest release module from the releases tab on GitHub and enjoy your experience.
+Be aware that there is no auto-update system yet, so with each new module release, you'll need to download the release again.
+We'll fix this in the future.

 ## Contributing